2022 Illinois House of Representatives election: District 23

 The district had been represented by Democrat Michael J. Zalewski since December 2008.
 Zalewski was re-elected unopposed in 2020.
-Zalewski was redistricted to the 21st Representative district and is running for re-election in his new district.
-Democratic state Representative Edgar Gonzalez, Jr. was redistricted from the 21st Representative district and was the Democratic nominee.
+Zalewski was redistricted to the 21st district and lost renomination in his new boundaries.
+21st district state representative Edgar Gonzalez, Jr. was the Democratic nominee.
 Lupe Castillo was the Republican nominee.

 District 24

 The district had been represented by Democrat Elizabeth "Lisa" Hernandez since January 10, 2007.
 Hernandez was re-elected unopposed in 2020.
-Hernandez was redistricted to the 2nd Representative district and ran for re-election in her new district.
-Democratic state Representative Theresa Mah was redistricted from the 2nd Representative district and was the Democratic nominee.
-Mah faced no other ballot-listed candidates in the general election.
+Hernandez was redistricted to the 2nd district and was re-elected in her new boundaries.
+2nd district state representative Theresa Mah was the Democratic nominee and faced no other ballot-listed candidates in the general election.

 District 25

-The district has been represented by Democrat Curtis Tarver since January 9, 2019.
+The district had been represented by Democrat Curtis Tarver since January 9, 2019.
 Tarver was re-elected unopposed in 2020.
 Tarver defeated Josef Michael Carr, a businessman, for the Democratic nomination.
 Lori Yokoyama was previously the Republican nominee but would drop out for unknown reasons.
 Tarver faced no other ballot-listed candidates in the general election.

 Districts 26–50

 District 26

-The district has been represented by Democrat Kam Buckner since his appointment on January 18, 2019.
+The district had been represented by Democrat Kam Buckner since his appointment on January 18, 2019.
 Buckner was elected with 100.0% of the vote in 2020.
-She faced no other ballot-listed candidates in the general election.
+He faced no other ballot-listed candidates in the general election.

 District 27

-The district has been represented by Democrat Justin Slaughter since his appointment in January 2017.
+The district had been represented by Democrat Justin Slaughter since his appointment in January 2017.
 Slaughter was re-elected unopposed in 2020.
 Slaughter defeated Jasimone Ward, an Emergency medical technician, for the Democratic nomination.
 Beth O'Neil was the Republican nominee.

 District 28

-The district has been represented by Democrat Robert Rita since January 8, 2003.
+The district had been represented by Democrat Robert Rita since January 8, 2003.
 Rita was re-elected with 99.4% of the vote in 2020.
 Rita defeated Paris Walker-Thomas, a write-in candidate, for the Democratic nomination.
 He faced no other ballot listed candidates in the general election.

 District 29

-The district has been represented by Democrat Thaddeus Jones since January 12, 2011.
+The district had been represented by Democrat Thaddeus Jones since January 12, 2011.
 Jones was re-elected unopposed in 2020.
 Jones defeated Calumet City 2nd Ward Councilwoman Monet S. Wilson for the Democratic nomination.
 Jeffery Coleman, an entrepreneur, was the Republican nominee.

 District 30

-The district has been represented by Democrat Will Davis since January 8, 2003.
+The district had been represented by Democrat Will Davis since January 8, 2003.
 Davis was re-elected unopposed in 2020.
 Patricia Bonk, a nurse, was the Republican nominee.

 District 31

-The district has been represented by Democrat Mary E. Flowers since January 9, 1985.
+The district had been represented by Democrat Mary E. Flowers since January 9, 1985.
 Flowers was re-elected unopposed in 2020.
 Kenneth J. Yerkes, a dentist, was the Republican nominee.